-Therefore, an analysis, through visual inspection, inspection of drawings (where available), and potentially intrusive investigation, i.e. trial hole formation, should be undertaken so that a thorough understanding of the structure and how it is constructed, is developed.
+Therefore, an analysis, through visual inspection, inspection of drawings (where potentially available), and intrusive investigation, i.e. trial hole formation, should be undertaken so that a thorough understanding of the structure and how it is constructed, is developed.
 The effects of any structural discontinuity as may typically occur in an existing structure must also be assessed.